mathematica-pub/frontend-shared-packages/docs/dev-environment.md

 1. Open a PR that has at least one commit prefixed with `fix:`, `feat:`, or `perf:` or that has a `BREAKING CHANGE:` footer.
 This way our automated versioning system can detect that your changes warrant a version bump.
-2. Leave a comment on the PR that says `beta-release-bot: PACKAGE_NAME`.
+2. Leave a comment on the PR that says `beta-release-bot: <package name>` (e.g.
+   `beta-release-bot: viz-components`).
 This should kick off a beta release job.
 3. An automated comment should be left on your PR.
 This will either indicate success and provide instructions for how to install your beta release or notify you of a workflow failure.